 Ross A. Hauser, MD., Danielle R. Steilen-Matias, MMS, PA-C

-A common problem we see is the problem of heel bursitis or the more medical term retrocalcaneal bursitis.
+A common problem we see is the problem of heel bursitis or the more medically sounding term retrocalcaneal bursitis.
 Further and like many other problems we see here at Caring Medical, the patient has a medical history where he/she followed the basic guidelines of the anti-inflammatory attack on the problem without great success.
 These anti-inflammatory treatment guidelines while very successful for some, are not successful for others and the problem of heel bursitis continues and compounds.

 For most people when they are told they have bursitis, the first thing that comes to their mind is that they now have a reason or a diagnosis for their heel and foot pain.
-The second item that that bursitis suffers “learns,” is that this pain is being caused by a swelling of the small fluid-filled sacs or bursa, that surrounds our joints that act as a pad to decrease friction between tissue and bone.
+The second item that that bursitis suffers “learns” is that this pain is being caused by a swelling of the small fluid-filled sacs or bursa, that surrounds our joints that act as a pad to decrease friction between tissue and bone.

-Now for most people, they did not need to learn this.
+Now most people, they did not need to learn this.
 The people we see have had heel, leg, and foot problems for some time.
 They have seen swelling in the back of their foot by their heel and where their Achilles tendons “should be.”
 Probably like yourself, many times the swelling became significant enough that you “lost your Achilles tendon in the swelling and could not see it.”

 The treatment of heel bursitis – what if you have become anti-inflammatory resistant?

-If you are reading this article it is very likely that you have become well versed in the use of various anti-inflammatories in managing the bursitis you have in your heel or ankle.
+If you are reading this article it is very likely that you have become well versed in the use of various anti-inflammatories in managing bursitis you have in your heel or ankle.
 While you may have been able to get the swelling, redness, and pain down at times, one problem remains.
 You are having a hard time walking.

 A trip to your doctor may mean a little stronger dose of anti-inflammatory or a much more aggressive dosage to “knock out that inflammation once and for all.”
 But what if you have become anti-inflammatory resistant?
 That means you still have ankle swelling, you have tenderness in the ankle and heel and you still have pain.

-For people who have had success with anti-inflammatory medications, possibly a single cortisone shot, a temporary walking boot, a heel lift and looser shoes, this is usually an indication of a problem with heel bursitis in a foot that is “not too far gone.”
+For people who have had success with anti-inflammatory medications, possibly a single cortisone shot, a temporary walking boot, a heel lift, and looser shoes, this is usually an indication of a problem with heel bursitis in a foot that is “not too far gone.”
 But how about someone with years of chronic foot problems and heel pain?
 Here is an example.
 This person had heel problems and swelling.
 They also had:

 - Posterior tibial tendon (tibialis posterior tendon) tear.